BDA-KTS/claim_similarity_retrieval/README.md

 ## Use Cases

-1. A social scientist focuses on misinformation in the social media discourse during political events and wants to verify the veracity of a fact-checked claim.
+1. Identifying misinformation in the social media discourse during political events to verify the veracity of fact-checked claims
-2. A social scientist wants to find out if a claim/statement has been fact-checked before.
+2. Finding claims/statements fact-checked before.
-3. A social scientist wants to find similar statements/claims that have been previously fact-checked
+3. Finding similar statements/claims that have been previously fact-checked

 ## Input Data
 User input query: The method asks the user for input query as a sentence or phrase to retrieve claims similar to it.

-Please note that the method use [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) as the ClaimsKG source to retrieve similar claims.
-It is subject to change with the newer versions of ClaimsKG.
+*Please note that the method use [claim_similarity_dataset.tsv](https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/claim_similarity_dataset.tsv) as the ClaimsKG source to retrieve similar claims.
+It is subject to change with the newer versions of ClaimsKG.*

 ## Output Data